-Figure 8: Input laser beam injected into a "TEM00 eigenmode" and the output mode-match is measured [2]
+Figure 5: Input laser beam injected into a "TEM00 eigenmode" and the output mode-match is measured

-Figure 9: More complex Kalman filter application [2]
+Figure 6: More complex Kalman filter application

-4 Objective
+3 Objective

 The purpose of the project becomes apparent when examining the ability of the Kalman filter to fulfill the outstanding requirement of LIGO detectors.
-Following the relatively simple description of mode-matching with one laser beam in Figure 8, one can see that the plan is to eventually scale the potential of the Kalman filter up to a more complicated system like the one in Figure 9.
+Following the relatively simple description of mode-matching with one laser beam in Figure 5, one can see that the plan is to eventually scale the potential of the Kalman filter up to a more complicated system like the one in Figure 6.
 Similar, yet more intricate compared to the structure of combining the measurements of the mode-matching and the prediction that is to be weighted by the Kalman filter, this more complex system will essentially take in multiple uncertain measurements.

-5 Approach
+4 Approach

 The Kalman filter will be implemented in Python and will utilize the Finesse/PyKat simulation package for optical modeling.
-The first couple of weeks was spent learning the prerequisite knowledge of Gaussian laser beams, which included the beam waist, also known as the minimum distance of the beam away from the optical axis, and the beam waist's position on the optical axis.
-The last few weeks of the program will be spent implementing Finesse 2.1 and PyKat library packages into the Python code that has already been written for the simple one arm optical cavity.
-After the successful implementation and testing of the software on this simple system, the program will be put to the test with real data from LIGO detectors, so that real time estimates can be made of the state of the interferometer.
+The first couple of weeks have been spent learning the prerequisite knowledge of Gaussian laser beams, which included the beam waist, also known as the minimum distance of the beam away from the optical axis, and the beam waist's position on the optical axis.
+The third week will be spent getting comfortable with the Finesse 2.1 and PyKat library packages.
+In addition to that, the third and fourth weeks will be used to implement the Kalman filter program on a simple system of optical cavities.
+After the successful implementation and testing of the software on this simple system, the program will be put to the test with real data from LIGO detectors.
 The program will then be tweaked to its final version until the eigenmode matching is favorable.